In addition to marriage, same-sex couples can make a legal and binding commitment to each other by forming a civil partnership.

-You may therefore not give notice of civil partnership to the Partnership Registrar more than twelve months before the date of your formation.
+You cannot give the Superintendent Registrar notice of marriage more than twelve months before the date of your wedding.

 - A notice is only valid for the venue named on it.

-Whereas it may be possible to alter the date of your formation (provided it is before the expiry date), a change of venue would require a fresh notice and fee.
+It can be possible to alter the date of your marriage (provided it is before the expiry date).
+To change the location you need a new notice and fee.

-Both authorities must have been issued on or before the date of the formation.
+To give notice: Book an appointment to give notice .
+Note: Both authorities must have been issued on or before the day of the marriage.